Comparative Constitutional Law

 - Unit value:

-What constitutions are, what makes constitutions different, how constitutional ideas migrate, as well as the larger global processes which structure constitutional law in each country are the key themes of this course.
+What constitutions are, what makes constitutions different, how constitutional ideas migrate, as well as the larger global processes which structure constitutional law in each country are the key themes of this module.

 Objectives and learning outcomes of the course